Anaplan (NYSE:PLAN) Price Target Cut to $70.00

-Anaplan (NYSE:PLAN) had its target price decreased by research analysts at Jefferies Financial Group from $85.00 to $70.00 in a research report issued on Wednesday, The Fly reports.
-The brokerage presently has a “buy” rating on the stock.
-Jefferies Financial Group’s price objective would suggest a potential upside of 58.30% from the company’s previous close.
+Anaplan (NYSE:PLAN) had its target price cut by Canaccord Genuity from $80.00 to $70.00 in a research note issued on Wednesday, The Fly reports.
+The firm currently has a “buy” rating on the stock.
+Canaccord Genuity’s price objective would indicate a potential upside of 58.30% from the company’s current price.

-Other research analysts have also issued reports about the stock.
-Truist boosted their price target on shares of Anaplan from $75.00 to $80.00 and gave the company a “buy” rating in a research report on Wednesday, September 1st.
-Needham & Company LLC restated a “buy” rating and set a $95.00 price target on shares of Anaplan in a research report on Wednesday, September 1st.
-Monness Crespi & Hardt boosted their price target on shares of Anaplan from $90.00 to $101.00 and gave the company a “buy” rating in a research report on Wednesday, September 1st.
-Mizuho boosted their price target on shares of Anaplan from $70.00 to $90.00 and gave the company a “buy” rating in a research report on Wednesday, September 1st.
-Finally, UBS Group initiated coverage on shares of Anaplan in a research report on Friday, October 1st.
-They set a “buy” rating and a $72.00 price target for the company.
-Seven research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
-According to data from MarketBeat, the company currently has an average rating of “Buy” and an average target price of $69.80.
+Several other brokerages have also recently weighed in on PLAN.
+UBS Group assumed coverage on shares of Anaplan in a research note on Friday, October 1st.
+They issued a “buy” rating and a $72.00 price objective on the stock.
+Zacks Investment Research raised shares of Anaplan from a “sell” rating to a “hold” rating in a research note on Wednesday, November 3rd.
+Morgan Stanley reduced their price objective on shares of Anaplan from $80.00 to $73.00 and set an “overweight” rating on the stock in a research note on Wednesday.
+Needham & Company LLC reaffirmed a “buy” rating and set a $95.00 price target on shares of Anaplan in a research report on Wednesday, September 1st.
+Finally, KeyCorp cut their price target on shares of Anaplan from $80.00 to $60.00 and set an “overweight” rating on the stock in a research report on Wednesday.
+Seven analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
+Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $69.80.

 About Anaplan